 I am an assistant professor of political theory in the Department of Political Science at the University of Toronto Mississauga (UTM), and in the Graduate Department of Political Science at the University of Toronto (UTSG).

 I received my PhD in Political Science in 2013 from Northwestern University in Chicago, IL, and have an MA in Political Science from the University of British Columbia in Vancouver, Canada.
-I first joined Tulane as a Professor of Practice in 2013, with a joint appointment in Political Science and Gender and Sexuality Studies (GESS), and have also served as the Program Director for GESS.
+I have also held appointments in Political Science and in Gender and Sexuality Studies (GESS) at Tulane University, where I served as the Program Director for GESS.

 Some of my recent work includes an edited volume which examines the wives of canonical political thinkers from Socrates to Marx, and a study of violence through the lens of popular culture.
-I am also completing a book manuscript which examines how liberalism is used as an interpretive frame in contemporary political theory.
+My first book, The Liberalism Trap (forthcoming, Oxford University Press), examines how liberalism is used as an interpretive frame in contemporary political theory.

 I don't tweet, but I do email.